-The Panther Parent Advisory Committee (P-PAC) at Continental Colony Elementary School serves as part of volunteer basis,??? a liaison, between the school and parents/guardians, and along with community.
-P-PAC will meet to discuss matters that are of interest that directly affect the school and stakeholders.
-P-PAC will meet on a regular basis.
+The Panther Family Advisory Committee (P-FAC) at Continental Colony Elementary School will function on a volunteer basis: 1. to help organize, plan, and review programs and the school.
+2. To have an open dialogue and enhance communication between the school and families.
+3. To have an opportunity to provide suggestions to the school.
+P-FAC will meet to discuss matters that are of interest that directly affect the school and stakeholders.
+P-FAC will meet on a regular basis.
 Meeting information will go out by flyer, robo call, text, marquee, Facebook, twitter, bloomz.net, and email.
 If you are interested and would like to join the P-PAC, contact Mrs. Sonya Williams @404-802-8022 or via email sxwilliams@atlanta.k12.ga.us.